LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ## Testing a Widget

 One of the major goals of LaxarJS is to simplify the development _and testing_ of isolated components.
-For this reason, the testing infrastructure for your widget has already been added when using `grunt-init`.
+For this reason, the testing infrastructure for your widget has already been added when using `generator laxarjs:widget`.

 ### Writing Spec-Tests

 LaxarJS still contains a testing framework, which is deprecated starting from version 1.1.0 onwards.
 For backwards compatibility it won't be removed until the next major release 2.0.0 of LaxarJS, but when starting a new application, usage is discouraged.
-Instead the new, self-contained [LaxarJS Testing](https://github.com/LaxarJS/laxar-testing) framework should be used.
+Instead the new, self-contained [LaxarJS Mocks](https://github.com/LaxarJS/laxar-mocks) framework should be used.
-There you'll also find manuals and [an introduction](https://github.com/LaxarJS/laxar-testing/blob/master/docs/manuals/introduction.md) on how to test widgets in isolation
+There you'll also find manuals and [an introduction](https://github.com/LaxarJS/laxar-mocks/blob/master/docs/manuals/introduction.md) on how to test widgets in isolation